 “My husband encourages me to do courses to improve my career prospects but at the same time assures me that if at any time I don’t want to work he will work harder to earn more to support me.
 I make it a point not to discuss my financial situation with my family, as they are still not comfortable with the scenario of the wife earning more than the husband.”

 Krishna and Chandan

 Krishna’s husband, Chandan, worked as a customs officer after a career as a successful soccer player as the captain of East Bengal.
-Krishna continues, “I would however advice all working wives never to talk of their earnings as ‘my money’.
+Krishna continues, “I would, however, advise all working wives never to talk about their earnings as ‘my money’.
 This is often done leading to misunderstandings in marriages.
 If the husband earns more, it is the norm to say it is the ‘family’s money’.
 So why shouldn’t their wives do the same? ”

 Babita and Aspy

 Babita Kakaria, international sales personnel who earns more than her husband Aspy says, “The scenario has definitely changed with more and more women venturing out of their traditional roles.
 However, it will take some time before the society accepts that a wife can earn more than her husband.
 That requires an attitudinal shift.
 Probably the next generation will have no such qualms about accepting the fact that a wife can earn more than the husband.”
 Aspy is a domestic sales personnel.

 Why don’t Babita and Aspy have any problems with their earning ratios?
 Babita answers, “I live by the mantra that relationships are based on mutual love and respect.
 Money is just the means and not the ultimate goal.
 If one keeps this in mind, then I think that these issues pertaining to one spouse earning more than the other will not arise.”